genderdoog/doppelganger/README.md

 ## What is this?

-This project's aim is to recreate the doppelganger website briefly shown on Gumball's laptop during *The Amazing World Of Gumball* episode "The Copycats" (S5 E12) via HTML, CSS and JavaScript.
+This project's aim is to recreate the doppelganger website briefly shown on Gumball's laptop during *The Amazing World Of Gumball* episode "The Copycats" (S5 E12) via a combination of HTML, CSS and JavaScript.

 [Here](https://www.youtube.com/watch?v=uLxBYzEjeZA&t=13s) is a YouTube clip of that scene.

 ## Features
-- Fully responsive design that adapts to any screen size.
+- Fully responsive design which adapts to any screen size/device type.
 - Dedicated mobile view designed for a nicer browsing experience on smaller devices.
 - Custom cursor and context menu faithfully recreated to match the original website.